 - Wearing proper footwear with good support and cushioning will also help keep the joints healthy for continued play.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Volleyball stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for volleyball; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.